Ministers braced for further legal challenges after High Court Epping decision

 The hotel has been at the centre of a series of protests in recent weeks after an asylum seeker who was staying there was charged with sexually assaulting a 14-year-old girl.

-Reacting to the news, Mr Farage said that “young, undocumented males who break into the UK illegally should NOT be free to walk the streets anywhere.
+Reacting to the news on X, Mr Farage said that “young, undocumented males who break into the UK illegally should NOT be free to walk the streets anywhere.
 They must be detained and deported”.

 “I hope that Epping provides inspiration to others across the country,” he said.